-Knots are fundamental objects of study in low dimensional topology and geometry, and the subject has seen tremendous progress in the recent years.
-The aim of this program is to familiarise and enthuse younger researchers in India about the latest advances in the subject with a particular emphasis on computational aspects of (co)homological, combinatorial and polynomial invariants of knots.
-The program will also discuss some important aspects of knot theory from physics point of view.
+Knots are fundamental objects of study in low dimensional topology and appear in diverse areas of sciences.
+Knot theory has seen tremendous progress in the recent years.
+The aim of this online program is to familiarise and enthuse younger researchers about the latest advances in the subject with a particular emphasis on computational aspects of (co)homological, combinatorial and polynomial invariants of knots.

-The primary audience of the program (especially the advanced workshop) will be PhD students, post doctoral fellows and young faculty members working in low dimensional topology and adjoining areas.
-There will be some slots in the program for contributed talks by younger researchers and a poster session is also planned.
+The primary audience of the program will be PhD students, post doctoral fellows and young faculty members working in low dimensional topology and adjoining areas.

 PhD students, post doctoral fellows and faculty members working in low dimensional topology and adjoining areas.
 A few motivated master level students with demonstrable mathematical maturity may also be considered.